BIS-Guangzhou/STEAM-Curricula/Year 1 - Young Problem-Solvers Curriculum.markdown

 # Young Problem-Solvers: Robotics and Crafting Innovations 🛠️

-**Overarching Theme**: "Young Problem-Solvers: Exploring Problems and Creating Solutions with Tools"

-This curriculum is designed for 5-year-old students (Year 1), following the Cambridge Primary curriculum and the 5E instructional model, with a focus on the K-2-ETS1-1 standard.
-The K-2-ETS1-1 standard emphasizes students learning to "Ask questions, make observations, and gather information about a situation people want to change to define a simple problem that can be solved through the development of a new or improved object or tool."
-It integrates foundational engineering design skills, computational thinking, and digital literacy as outlined in the Cambridge Primary Computing (0059) and Digital Literacy (0072) curricula.
-Robotics activities leverage the "Robotics Zone" (Yellow Area) and "Digital Workspace (Blue Area)" for hands-on experience in robotics, robot assembly, and programming.
+## Curriculum Summary 🌟

+The "Young Problem-Solvers: Robotics and Crafting Innovations" curriculum is a 15-class STEAM program tailored for Year 1, Cambridge Primary 👧👦, aligning with the K-2-ETS1-1 standard, which focuses on asking questions ❓, making observations 👀, and gathering information to define simple problems solvable through new or improved tools.
+Each 90-minute class (60-minute main activity + 30-minute robot extension 🤖) leverages the Robotics Zone (Yellow Area) 🟡 and Digital Workspace (Blue Area) 💻 to engage students in hands-on activities like crafting tools ✂️, assembling robots 🚗, and programming basic sequences, fostering engineering design, computational thinking 🧠, and digital literacy 📱 as per the Cambridge Primary Computing and Digital Literacy curricula.

+Structured around five units, the curriculum guides students from observing and defining problems (Unit 1 🔍) to crafting tools and improving designs (Unit 2 🔨), introducing robots as advanced tools (Unit 3 💾), integrating robotics and crafting to solve challenges (Unit 4 🧩), and reflecting on their innovations through digital sharing (Unit 5 🌈).
+Robot extension activities reinforce problem-solving by having students interact with robots, program simple movements, or design attachments, connecting concepts to real-world applications.
+The final showcase 🎉 empowers students to present their solutions, solidifying their identity as young innovators and computational thinkers 😊, ready to tackle problems with creativity and technology.

 ---